REGULATION ON ERASMUS+ and OTHER INTERNATIONAL EXCHANGE PROGRAMS

 c) Erasmus+ Department/Program Coordinator: Erasmus+ Department/Program Coordinator assigned by respective faculty/school/vocational school/graduate school for associate, undergraduate, graduate programs of Izmir University of Economics,

-ç) Erasmus+ Selection Commission: A commission, consisting of Rector, Vice Rector, and Erasmus+ Institutional Coordinator, responsible for selecting prospective beneficiaries of Erasmus+ Program,
+ç) (Change SD 27.05.2019 364-B/2) International Exchange Programs Selection Commission: A commission, consisting of Rector, Vice Rector, and Erasmus+ Institutional Coordinator, responsible for selecting prospective beneficiaries of Erasmus+ and other international exchange programs,

 d) General Academic Protocol: Bilateral academic agreement signed with universities abroad (other universities not included in Erasmus+ program),